-When I read the article written by the Dali Lama today in the New York Times entitled, “Behind our Anxiety, the Fear of Being Unneeded,” it struck me, maybe I’ve been too hard on myself for feeling “limited ” in my capacity to serve.
-What struck me the most was this statement:
+When I read the article written by the Dali Lama today in the New York Times entitled, “Behind our Anxiety, the Fear of Being Unneeded,” it struck me.

 “We should try to start each day by consciously asking ourselves, ‘What can I do today to appreciate the gifts that others offer me?'”